-Prasanth’s applicants were admitted to MBA programs at Harvard, Wharton, Columbia, Chicago, Stern, LBS, Tepper, Tuck, Haas, Michigan, UCLA, McCombs, Tuck, Fuqua, INSEAD, IESE, ESADE, HEC, IMD, Georgetown, Oxford, Cambridge, Darden, Kenan-Flagler, USC, Johnson, Olin, Babson, Goizueta, NUS, ISB, IIMA-PGPX, Rotman, Indiana, Bocconi.
+Prasanth’s applicants were admitted to MBA programs at Harvard, Wharton, Columbia, Chicago, Stern, LBS, Tepper, Tuck, Haas, Michigan, UCLA, McCombs, Tuck, Fuqua, INSEAD, IESE, ESADE, HEC, IMD, Georgetown, Oxford, Cambridge, Darden, Kenan-Flagler, USC, Johnson, Olin, Babson, Goizueta, NUS, ISB, IIMA-PGPX, Rotman, Indiana, Bocconi, and many others.

 Columbia MBA Graduate (2012).
 Since 2012, Prasanth has successfully guided over 75 applicants earn admission in various top b-schools in USA and around the world.
 He is currently the Head of Product at Wealth-X, a SaaS venture in New York City.